Melissa Spicer

 the HOBBIT

-I spent 5 years in Middle Earth on The Hobbit trilogy - 2 years onset as the Assistant Prop Master under Nick Weir, and a further 3 years at Weta Digital in post production.
+I spent 5 years in Middle Earth on The Hobbit trilogy feature films - 2 years onset as the Assistant Prop Master, and a further 3 years at Weta Digital in post production.

 The logistics of prop management during principal photography was a challenge, as we had multiple shooting units in various locations across New Zealand, who were filming simultaneously.

-The Company - consisting of Gandalf, Bilbo and the 13 Dwarves - owned many props in various stages (for example the prop ‘Oin’s Hearing Horn’ had 13 versions in 2 different scales and stages of being crushed).
+The Company - consisting of Gandalf, Bilbo and the 13 Dwarves - owned multiple individual props, in two scales and some in various stages.
+For example, the single prop ‘Oin’s Hearing Horn’ consisted of 13 different versions.

-We were responsible for design, manufacture and tracking of all the onscreen props that were interacted with by the actors - excluding a small number which were manufactured by Weta Workshop.
+We were responsible for design, fabrication and tracking of the onscreen props that were interacted with by the actors.
+The exception being weapons/armoury (excluding knives, these are props) which were manufactured by Weta Workshop.

 These props included the Bilbo and Gandalf’s pipes, *Bilbo’s contract, *Thorin’s Map, Thorin’s key, Gandalf and Radagast’s Staffs, Galadriel’s Vial ‘The Light of Eärendil’, The Dwarves Backpacks and personal props (such as the hearing horn), pony saddles and tack, Smaug’s treasure/coins and many many more items.